Council Elections

 • President-Elect

-For 2025, the council requires a professional geoscientist, as per Section 9(3) of The Engineering and Geoscience Professions Act.
-The Nominating Committee has identified accounting/financial experience and regulator experience as the key competencies needed on Council, and is also seeking interest from members with any or all of the following:
+The Nominating Committee has identified regulator experience, board governance experience, and leadership as the key competencies needed on council.
+In addition, the committee is seeking interest from members who bring any or all of the following: